Overview—Sickle Cell Disease

 Stem cell transplant for sickle cell is mostly done for children younger than sixteen years of age who have severe complications from the disease.

-For adults, it is not recommended as the chances of risks from the treatment increases with increasing age.
+For adults, it is not recommended as the chances of risks from the treatment increase with increasing age.
 But research on new methods is ongoing which can soon make stem cell transplants for adults a successful reality.

 Types of Sickle Cell Disease Treated with Stem Cell Transplant